Particular/docs.particular.net/nservicebus/dependency-injection/internallymanagedcontainer.include.md

 Represented by the enum value `DependencyLifecycle.SingleInstance`.

 WARNING: `SingleInstance` components that have dependencies that are scoped `InstancePerCall` or `InstancePerUnitOfWork` will still resolve.
-In effect these dependencies, while not scoped `SingleInstance`, will behave as if they are `SingleInstance` as the instances will exist inside the parent component.
+In effect, these dependencies, while not scoped as `SingleInstance`, will behave as if they are `SingleInstance` because the instances will exist inside the parent component.

 snippet: SingleInstance